toddhodes/AnimationThrowdown/README.md

 Animation Throwdown scripts

+These scripts
-These scripts get your deck card inventory, and Combo Mastery, and output it as text.
+- get your deck card inventory, and Combo Mastery, and output it as text
+- allow you to automate adventure and arena fights
+- allow you to automate purchasing

 ## Setup